L05/covid-19/RESOURCES.md

 *(based on what is known at this time)*

 * Stay home and limit exposure as much as possible, especially if you are at risk (age, health conditions, etc.).
-* Wear a mask if there’s any chance at all you will be around people or indoors where people have recently been.
-More filtration is better, acknowledging that those in most need are healthcare professionals.
+* Wear a mask if there’s any chance at all you will be around people or in an indoor environment where people may have recently been.
+Sufficient filtration is better (<= 0.1 micron), acknowledging that those most in need of these are healthcare professionals.
+Homemade masks are better than none, particularly to prevent infecting others and train one's self to not touch the face.
 * Keep at least 10 ft from people (recommended is absolute minimum 6 ft).
 Limit time in proximity as much as possible.
 * Avoid any indoor environment with inadequate ventilation.
 * Wash your hands regularly, especially when in contact with any possibly contagion.